 Public Protection Supervisor

-Applications are invited for the above post within the Public Protection Unit at Ipswich Police Station.
+Applications are invited for the above post within the Public Protection Unit at Landmark House.

 This work is undertaken in conjunction with other agencies including the National Probation Service (NPS), Children and Young People Services (CYPS) and the Prison Service.
-The multi-agency management is undertaken within the framework of the Multi-Agency Public Protection Arrangement (MAPPA).
+Multi-agency management is undertaken within.

 It is essential that applicants meet the following criteria: